Welcome to today's edition of the Rush 24-7 podcast.

 As I said, the president never once said that Saddam Hussein had anything to do with 9-11.

-And the pre in fact the president has publicly said that himself that Saddam never had anything to do with 9 11, but you can't deny that Iraq is a terrorist front now in the war on terror.
+And in fact, the president has publicly said that himself, that Saddam never had anything to do with 9-11.

-And you can't deny years and years and years of Al Qaeda and Bin Laden links to Saddam and Iraq.
+And you can't deny years and years and years of al-Qaeda and bin Laden links to Saddam and Iraq.

 Nobody's ever said there's a direct link between the two when it comes to 9-11.